gboeing/osmnx/CONTRIBUTING.md

 # OSMnx contributing guidelines

 Thanks for using OSMnx and for considering contributing to it by opening an issue or pull request.
+If you open an issue, fill out every section of the new issue template.
+Your issue will be automatically closed if you don't provide all of the information requested in the template, because we need this information to address your issue.
+Please note that we reserve the issue tracker for reporting bugs and proposing new features, not for asking usage questions.

 #### If you have a "how-to" or usage question rather than a bug report or new feature proposal: